 Who lives in Mayfair

-In 2015 we updated our `Who Lives in Mayfair ` report gives an insight into the local population of one of the worlds most prestigious neighbourhoods.
+In 2015 we updated our report ‘Who Lives in Mayfair’, which gives an insight into the local population of one of the world’s most prestigious neighbourhoods.

-Over 5,100 permanent residents, from more than 42 nationalities live in Mayfair and 60% of residents were born overseas.
+Mayfair has over 5,100 permanent residents from more than 42 nationalities.
+Approximately 60% of them were born overseas.
 Within that group, 64% arrived in the UK between the ages of 20 and 44.

 There is more space for people than you might think, with a population density of just 39.3 people per hectare, compared to over 100 in the Westminster Borough as a whole.
 Mayfair also has a thriving business sector, with the population increasing to over 85,000 on a daily basis.
 Mayfair is becoming younger.